pkuqiwang/alphafold/README.md

 ```
 <img src="https://raw.githubusercontent.com/pkuqiwang/alphafold/main/images/nvidia.png">

-8. Build AlphaFold docker image, make sure local path is `/data/alphafold` as there is a `.dockerignore` under that folder.
+8. Build AlphaFold docker image.
+Make sure local path is `/data/alphafold` as there is a `.dockerignore` file under that folder.
 You should see the new docker image after build.

 ```
 cd /data/alphafold